KOOKIIEStudios/PalCON-Discord/README.md

 1. Clone this repository
 2. Create a file `config.toml` at the root of the project, using the provided [`config_example.toml`](https://github.com/KOOKIIEStudios/PalCON-Discord/blob/main/config_example.toml) as a guide
 3. *(Bash-only)* Use `setup.sh` to set up your virtual environment **if you're on Linux**.
+      - If you're on Linux/Mac make sure to run `chmod +x setup.sh` to make the file executable.
       - If you're on Windows, running the `start.bat` file will automatically set up your virtual environment!
 4. Use `start.bat`/`start.sh` to run the Discord Bot!
     - Log files are saved to `/logs` and rotated at midnight.